In May 2011, as 13-year-old Julia sat in her junior high school classroom, her heart stopped.

 Waiting for a heart transplant

 Three months later, Julia suffered the cardiac arrest.
 She was admitted to CHOP that day and would remain in the Hospital until she could receive a heart transplant.
 She was at risk of experiencing further life-threatening arrhythmias and needed to be monitored closely.

-The Cardiac Center Transplant team — including Kimberly Lin, MD, Robert Shaddy, MD, Stephen Paridon, MD, Karen McCandless, CRNP, and Rachel Ryan, RN — collaborated to provide her with the skilled care she would need to survive as she waited for a new heart.
+The Cardiac Center Transplant team — including Kimberly Lin, MD, Robert Shaddy, MD, Stephen Paridon, MD, Karen McCandless, CRNP, and Rachel White, RN — collaborated to provide her with the skilled care she would need to survive as she waited for a new heart.

 Julia’s family knew that because of the nationwide shortage of donor organs, they could be in for a very long wait.

 As the weeks passed, Julia participated in many activities organized by the Child Life, Education and Creative Arts Therapy department at Children's Hospital.
 Child Life provides patients with supportive, fun and creative activities to minimize stress and help them cope with hospitalization.

 In July of 2011, when Child Life helped launch Seacrest Studios, an interactive multimedia center brought to CHOP by the Ryan Seacrest Foundation, Julia accompanied visiting pop star Selena Gomez on guitar as Gomez sang her hit song “Who Says.”

 Meeting Selena Gomez was an exciting day for Julia, but the true highlight of her Hospital stay came several months later, on Nov.
 21, when she and her family finally received the news they had been waiting for: a heart was available!